Appforge-lab/Vise.css/README.md

 ## Introduction to Vise's Approach

-Vise is not the usal CSS framework that is focused on only making styling a faster proccess, but also forged with the following notions in mind:
+Vise is not the usual CSS framework that is focused on only making styling a faster proccess, but also forged with the following notions in mind:

 - **Encapsulation**